-Here chkdks represent to check the disk drive for errors, /F parameter fixes errors on the disk, /r locates bad sectors and recover readable information and /X forces the volume to dismount first
+Here chkdsk represent checking the disk drive for errors, the /F parameter fixes errors on the disk, /r locates bad sectors and recovers readable information and /X forces the volume to dismount first

-- Type Y and press enter when ask for schedule run check disk command on next reboot and restart your PC.
+- Type Y and press enter when ask for schedule run the check disk command on the next reboot and restart your PC.

-Here a video on how to repair damaged sd card with chkdsk.
+Here is a video on how to repair a damaged SD card with chkdsk.

 Format your SD card

 Still, need help?
-This step might painful since applying the following steps below erase all data on your SD card.
-If the above solutions didn’t fix the problem, before buying a new SD card this is the last step we recommend.
+This step might be painful since applying the following steps below erase all data on your SD card.
+If the above solutions don’t fix the problem, before buying a new SD card this is the last step we recommend.

 Here is how to format an SD card: